TheCodingJsoftware/HBNI-Audio/README.md

 ## Docker & Synology NAS

 - Make sure you set port to 5053.
-- Under Volume Settings you need to add a folder, you need to set it to this path: `/web/HBNI Audio Stream Recorder/static/Recordings` and call the mount point `/app/static/Recordings` (It should be the same as the `STATIC_RECORDINGS_PATH` environment variable).
+- Under Volume Settings you need to add a **folder**, you need to set it to this path: `/web/HBNI Audio Stream Recorder/static/Recordings` and call the mount point `/app/static/Recordings` (It should be the same as the `STATIC_RECORDINGS_PATH` environment variable).
-- Under Volume Settings you need to add a folder, you need to set it to this path: `/web/HBNI Audio Stream Recorder/static` and call the mount point `/app/static` (It should be the same as the `STATIC_PATH` environment variable).
+- Under Volume Settings you need to add a **file**, you need to set it to this path: `/web/HBNI Audio Stream Recorder/static/recording_status.json` and call the mount point `/app/static/recording_status.json` (It should be the same as the `RECORDINGS_STATUS_PATH` environment variable).

 ## Contributing